perturbing/vasil-tests/secp-primitives-cip.md

 const addr = await lucid.selectWalletFromPrivateKey(privateKey).wallet.address();
 console.log(addr)
 ```
-which we can run via the command
+Which we can run via the command
 ```bash
 deno run -A writeKey.ts
 ```
 Now we can fund the address via the [faucet](https://docs.cardano.org/cardano-testnet/tools/faucet).

-To mint an native asset under this policy you can use `mint.ts`
+To mint a native asset under this policy, you can use `mint.ts`
 ```ts
 import {
   Blockfrost,